gewarren/docs/docs/framework/wcf/migrating-from-net-remoting-to-wcf.md

 ### Exception Handling Capabilities

 #### Exceptions in .NET Remoting
  Exceptions thrown by a Remoting server are serialized, sent to the client, and thrown locally on the client like any other exception.
 Custom exceptions can be created by sub-classing the Exception type and marking it with [Serializable].
 Most framework exceptions are already marked in this way, allowing most to be thrown by the server, serialized, and re-thrown on the client.
 Though this design is convenient during development, server-side information can inadvertently be disclosed to the client.
-This is one of many reasons Remoting should be used only in fully-trusted environments.
+This is one of many reasons Remoting should be used only in fully trusted environments.

 #### Exceptions and Faults in WCF
  WCF does not allow arbitrary exception types to be returned from the server to the client because it could lead to inadvertent information disclosure.
 If a service operation throws an unexpected exception, it causes a general purpose FaultException to be thrown on the client.
 This exception does not carry any information why or where the problem occurred, and for some applications this is sufficient.
 Applications that need to communicate richer error information to the client do this by defining a fault contract.